stratisMarkou/random-walks/content/analysis-i/ch02-conv-seq/content.md

 </div>
 <br>

-The second part of this proof uses the two lemmas that follow - that the upper bound of a sequence also upper bounds the indivitdual terms and that the monotone sequences property implies the Archimedean property - as well as the {ref}`nested intervals property<analysis-i-bolz-weier>`.
+The second part of this proof uses the two lemmas that follow - that the upper bound of a sequence also upper bounds the individual terms and that the monotone sequences property implies the Archimedean property - as well as the {ref}`nested intervals property<analysis-i-bolz-weier>`.

 <details class="proof">
 <summary>Proof: Least upper bound \(\implies\) monotone sequences property</summary>